Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 ### **Why**

-If a traveller is navigating a page using a keyboard or alternative input, a focus indicator shows which element is highlighted.
+If a traveller is navigating a page using a keyboard or alternative input, a focus indicator shows where they are on the page and which element is highlighted

 ### **Who**
 - Reduced mobility or dexterity